beageek-io/ping-goblue.github.io/_posts/2016-09-22-passport-facebook.md

 ---
 layout: post
-title: Use passport facebook strategy with query parameters in the callback
+title: passport-facebook with query parameters in the callback
 category: javascript
 ---